 National Aboriginal and Islanders Day Observance Committee (NAIDOC) Week is a national celebration held across the first week of July each year.
 It’s an opportunity to celebrate and recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 No matter your age, it’s never too late to start learning about their rich culture and recognising the importance of the land on which we reside.
-Here’s our list of seven events that you and/or the kids can participate in this week.
+Here’s our list of five NAIDOC Week events in Adelaide that you and/or the kids can participate in this July.

 1. NAIDOC SA March and Family Fun Day

 This year, the NAIDOC SA March and Family Fun Day will be held on Friday 7 July, with the march taking place at 11am from Tarntanyangga/Victoria Square to Parliament House.
 The free community event will follow at Tarntanyangga/Victoria Square from 11:30am until 3:30pm which will see over 50 stalls including government and non-government organisations, the Men’s Zone, Women’s Zone, Elders Zone, Be Active Zone, Small Business Zone, and Children’s Zone, plus a heap of food and a free concert too.

 Since Illuminate Adelaide’s inception in 2021, the festival has been wowing audiences with stunning light installations in spectacular collisions of technology, music and art.
 This year Australia’s renowned Yolngu rock band Yothu Yondi will be taking to the stage in a special NAIDOC Week performance at Hindley Street Music Hall which will double as their 30th anniversary celebration for one night only on Friday 7 July.

 With original band members and fresh talent from the next generation, this revamped supergroup from far Northeast Arnhem Land will honour the music and movement that its founders sparked in 1986.

 Where: Hindley Street Music Hall, Adelaide